redbo/swiftcellerate/README.md

 * libevent-based eventlet hub
 * faster wsgi server with sendfile() support
 * faster tpool
-* basic object server asynchronous file i/o
+* (still broken) object server asynchronous file i/o

 It includes some middleware that will monkey patch all of the optimizations into place.
 Just add this to a .conf file: